thijsDieperink/strad-md-infra/README.md

 Lastly, I know it is quite long and contains several steps, but just take your time and make sure that every step works properly.
 I included some tests here and there to help with this.
 Good luck and let me know if you have questions!!!

+Ps: This code is available on two locations, the psydata gitlab page and my own github page.
+This is because you can only clone the code from gitlab when you are on the UMCU-INTERN wifi or activate JAMF Trust.
+So, if this is the case, use the gitlab url, otherwise use the url from my public github page.
+In the documentation below, I included the github one, but both are available in the references.

 ## Setting up the environment
 1. Download VirtualBox
     - Go to https://www.virtualbox.org/wiki/Downloads and download VirtualBox for your specific OS